Prasanta-Hembram/translations/marketing-page-feature-wayforpay-md/en.md

 - Meeting room booking page.
 - Invoice payment page.

-WayForPay payments work in-app without redirecting or requiring to install another app.
-To enable the integration, have your API keys ready.
+To enable WayForPay, have your merchant account, secret key, and domain name ready.

 ---